VidBarbaro/TopicTimer/README.md

 |Open previous topic or open home screen|Open next topic (if available)|Nothing|Nothing|

 ## TopicTimer Mobile App
-The TopicTimer Mobile App is an additional tool that completes the functionalities of the TopicWatch.
-It connects to the TopicWatch using BLE technology.
-It was developed using Darts Flutter framework.
+The TopicTimer Mobile App is a companion tool that enhances the capabilities of TopicWatch.
+It seamlessly connects to TopicWatch using BLE technology and was developed using Dart's Flutter framework.

 ### Topics screen
-The Topics screen is the far left choice in the mobile apps navigational bar.
-In the Topics screen the user can add new topics he wants to track with the "+" button in the top-right corner of the screen.
+The Topics screen is the far-left option in the mobile app's navigational bar.
+Here, users can effortlessly add new topics to track by simply tapping the "+" button in the top-right corner of the screen.
 <img src="./images/TopicsScreen_1_.jpg" alt="TopicsScreen" width="200"/>
-After choosing the name and color of your new topic, the user can press the create button in the pop up module and a new topic is created and added to the current list of that users topics.
+After selecting a name and color for the new topic, users can create it by pressing the "create" button in the pop-up module.
+The newly created topic is then added to the user's current list of topics.
 <img src="./images/TopicsScreenPopUp_1_.jpg" alt="TopicsScreePopUp" width="200"/>
 <img src="./images/TopicsScreen2_1_.jpg" alt="TopicsScreen2" width="200"/>
-At this point the topics are editable and removable with the help of the 2 buttons located right from each topics name.
+At this point, topics become editable and removable through the use of two buttons located to the right of each topic's name.

 ### Planning screen
-The Planning screen is the second choice from the left side of the mobile apps navigational bar.
-In the Planning screen the user can view his tracked data in 2 different graphical views.
-The user can select a date with the calendar selector module and see which topics did he track and for how long did he track those topics for on that particular day.
+The Planning screen, the second option from the left in the navigational bar, allows users to view tracked data through two different graphical views.
+Users can choose a date using the calendar selector module to see which topics they tracked and for how long on that specific day.
 <img src="./images/PlanningScreenHistory_1_.jpg" alt="PlanningScreenHistory" width="200"/>
 <img src="./images/PlanningScreenGraph_1_.jpg" alt="PlanningScreenGraph" width="200"/>

 ### Timer screen
-The Timer screen is the third choice from the left side or the middle option of the mobile apps navigational bar.
-The Timer screen contains a timer module which serves as a replacement for the physical TopicWatch.
-Different topics can be changed in the top bar of the mobile app.
-Once the selected topic is locked in, the user can start tracking the time spent studying/working on that topic by clicking the far left play button.
-The user can pause the time tracking with the middle pause button, and he can finalize tracking that topic by clicking the far right stop button.
-Once the stop button is pressed, the tracked time data from the tracked topic will be added in the planning page.
+The Timer screen, situated in the middle of the mobile app's navigational bar, features a timer module that serves as a replacement for the physical TopicWatch.
+Users can select different topics in the top bar and start tracking time by clicking the play button.
+Pausing and finalizing tracking is accomplished with the middle pause and far-right stop buttons, respectively.
+Tracked time data is then added to the planning page.
 <img src="./images/TimerScreen_1_.jpg" alt="TimerScreen" width="200"/>

 ### Personal screen
-The Personal screen is the fourth choice from the left side of the mobile apps navigational bar.
-Here the user can view and change his profile image, name, school and account password.
+The Personal screen, the fourth option from the left, provides users with the ability to view and modify their profile image, name, school, and account password.
 <img src="./images/PersonalScreen_1_.jpg
 " alt="PersonalScreen" width="200"/>

 ### Settings screen
-The Settings screen is the fifth choice from the left side or the far right choice of the mobile apps navigational bar.
-Here the user can switch the mobile app theme from default to dark or any other custom theme and the other way around.
-This is done by selecting one of the available themes from the dropdown menu.
+The Settings screen, the far-right option in the mobile app's navigational bar, enables users to switch between default, dark, or custom themes.
+This can be done by selecting a theme from the dropdown menu.
 <img src="./images/SettingsScreenDefault_1_.jpg" alt="SettingsScreenDefault" width="200"/>
 <img src="./images/SettingsScreenDark_1_.jpg
 " alt="SettingsScreenDark" width="200"/>